Dewald Brevis

-Dewald Tobias Brevis (born 29 April 2003) is a South African cricketer.
+Dewald Tobias Brevis (born 29 April 2003) is a South African cricketer who plays for the South African national cricket team in all formats of the game.
 He plays for the Titans in domestic cricket and Chennai Super Kings in the Indian Premier League.
-He is a right handed batsmen and occasionally bowls leg spin.
+He is a right handed batsman and occasionally bowls leg spin.
 He holds the record for the highest score in T20 cricket in South Africa as well as the fastest 150 in T20 cricket in South Africa.

 Youth career

 U19 World Cup

 In November 2021, Brevis was named in South Africa's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies.
 During the tournament, he scored two centuries and three fifties, and was named the Player of the Tournament, after scoring 506 runs, breaking Shikhar Dhawan's tournament record of 505.

 In April 2021, he was signed by Northerns ahead of the 2021–22 domestic cricket season in South Africa.
 He made his Twenty20 debut on 8 October 2021, for the South Africa Under-19s against Easterns in the 2021–22 CSA Provincial T20 Knock-Out tournament.
 He scored 46 from 25 balls.

 He made his List A debut on 2 December 2022, playing for the Titans against the Lions in Centurion.

 His first class debut was for the Titans against the Dolphins on 26 February 2023, in Durban.

 Brevis holds the record for the highest T20 score in South Africa, and equals the third highest score in the world.
 On 31 October 2022, Brevis smashed 162 runs off just 57 balls for the Titans against the Knights at the JB Marks Oval in Potchefstroom.
 He also achieved the world record for the fastest T20 150 when he reached the milestone off only 52 deliveries.
 He also became the youngest South African to hit a century.